[wpforms id="406" title="false" description="false"]

 • The skin hanging under the moose’s mouth is called a bell and both males and females have it.

-• Since moose like to eat water plants, bogs and marshes are areas to explore
+• Since moose like to eat water plants, bogs, and marshes are areas to explore

 Moose in pond

-Best Places to see Moose in Maine
+Best Spots to see Moose in Maine

-Note: All the places mentioned in this article are places to see moose from the road or short hikes.
+Note: All the places mentioned in this article are places to see moose from the road or on short hikes.
 For other places, try canoeing the lakes in northern Maine.

 Baxter State Park